Aaron ben Moses ben Asher: Biography

 Aaron ben Moses ben Asher lived and worked in the city of Tiberias, on the western shore of the Sea of Galilee.
 He was descended from a long line of Masoretes, starting with someone called Asher, but nothing is known about them other than their names.
 His father, Moses ben Asher, is credited with writing the Cairo Codex of the Prophets (895 CE).
 If authentic, it is among the oldest manuscripts containing a large proportion of the Hebrew Bible.

-Questions about possible Karaite ancestry
+Was ben Asher a Karaite?

 Scholars have long debated as to whether Aaron ben Asher was a Karaite.
 While many modern scholars lean toward this being true, there is no clear consensus, and so the question remains open.

 The idea was first suggested in 1860 by Simhah Pinsker, who argued that Masoretes in general should be ‘suspected’ of being Karaites since they seem to have devoted all of their time to the Bible and showed no interest in rabbinic Midrash or Talmud, which at times contradicts the Masoretic Text.
 Numerous other pieces of circumstantial evidence were presented to make a strong case, however not strong enough to tip the scales and end the debate.

 Some examples of evidence for this assertion include: